Aspie96/blog/content/posts/free_software.md

 Of all restrictions that are permissible in a free software license, [copyleft](https://www.gnu.org/licenses/copyleft.html) is arguably the most restrictive, interesting and discussed one.

-A copyleft license allows distributing one's own modifications to the software only as free software, along with source code, under the same license (or a compatible one).
-In essence, the copyleft condition ensures that software freedom is preserved when modified versions of the program are passed on.
+A copyleft license allows distributing one's own modifications to the software only as free software, under the same license (or a compatible one).
+In essence, it ensures that software freedom is preserved when modified versions of the program are passed on.

-A license which uses the mechanism of copyleft can be described as "reciprocal" or "share alike".
-A share-alike license, however, is not necessarily free (for example, it might have a non-commercial restriction).
-A copyleft license is a license which is both share-alike and free.

 Copyleft is deeply rooted in the history of free and open source software.
-It is considered a permissible restriction because it protects software freedom itself and is not based on other principles (unlike, for example, restrictions against certain fields for separate moral or political reasons).
+It is considered a permissible restriction because it protects software freedom itself and is not based on other principles (such as other moral or political ideas).

 Most free and open source licenses are not copyleft licenses.
 When, if ever, to use a copyleft license is, ultimately, a matter of subjective choice.